TLDR: this is a faster, more flexible solution.

 While multi-generational homes benefit many families, when adult children or elderly relatives outgrow the space, it could become difficult to find tenants because of previous legislation that made the process extremely prohibitive.
 Most of the red tape surrounded who could reside in an ADU and how large it could be.
 For many homeowners who wanted to build an ADU, this meant smaller units with limited square footage.

 Now ADUs can reach 1200 square feet and can no longer be rejected based on minimum lot size.
+If you have a 2000 sf barn on your property, you can turn it into an ADU too.

 Limited Parking Restrictions